 At Jacobs Berger, our divorce attorneys take pride in helping Morris County clients prepare financially for their divorce in towns including Madison, Randolph, Denville, Morristown, Dover, Morris Plains, Rockaway, East Hanover, and all of Northern New Jersey.
 We view our role as architects, and aim to provide financial blueprints to each of our clients going through a divorce.
 Our firm is built on the idea that one size fits all legal solutions do not work, and we take pride in offering multidimensional and highly personalized legal service to get you and your family where you need to be.

-If you have any questions or concerns about the finances of your divorce, please contact us online or through our Morristown office by calling (973) 718-7705 today for a confidential and comprehensive case assessment with a member of our qualified and experienced legal team.
+If you have any questions or concerns about the finances of your divorce, please contact us online or through our Morristown office by calling (973) 718-7705 today for a strategic planning session with a member of our qualified and experienced legal team.